Finding the Right Moment: Human-Assisted Trailer Creation via Task Composition: Model Details

 \subsection{Self-supervised Pre-training}

-In Section~\ref{sec:pretraining}, we describe a modified approach to Contrastive Predictive Coding (CPC; \cite{oord2018representation}) for pre-training the screenplay-based network on a larger corpus of screenplays (i.e.,~Scriptbase \cite{gorinski-lapata-2015-movie}).
-The training objective is InfoNCE (see Equation~\eqref{eq:info_nce}) and considers structure-aware representations for each scene~$s_i$ in the screenplay.
+In Section~3.5 of the main paper, we describe a modified approach to Contrastive Predictive Coding (CPC; \cite{oord2018representation}) for pre-training the auxiliary text-based network on a larger corpus of screenplays (i.e.,~Scriptbase \cite{gorinski-lapata-2015-movie}).
+The training objective is InfoNCE (see Equation~(10), Section~3.5 of the main paper) and considers structure-aware representations for each scene~$s_i$ in the screenplay.

 Here, we explain in more detail how these representations are computed.
 Given scene~$s_i$, we select the next node in the path based on the edge weights connecting it to its neighbors $s_t=\operatorname{argmax}\limits_{j\in \mathcal{P}_i}e'_{ij}$ where $\mathcal{P}_i$ is the sparsified immediate neighborhood for $s_i$.
 We perform $k$ such steps and create path $p_i$ which contains (graph-based) representations (via one-layer GCN) for the selected nodes.
 Finally, representation $g_i$ for scene $s_i$ is computed from this path $p_i$ via mean-pooling.